PlagueHO/AzureGlobalBootcamp2018/README.md

    ![First Demo Autoscaled](images/firstdemoautoscaled.png "First Demo Autoscaled")

-## Part 6 - Advanced Editing of a Deployment
+## Part 6 - Editing a Deployed Application

 Each _Manifest_ that has been applied to a cluster is stored within the Cluster master as a file and can be modified to apply changes to the